bharmour

 Places To Visit In Bharmour

-During my recent trip to Himachal Pradesh that took me across parts of Chamba, I spent three nights in Bharmour.
+During my recent trip to Himachal Pradesh which took me across parts of Chamba, I spent three nights in Bharmour.

 The first few days of the trip took me to local villages in Chamba and a few popular tourist attractions Near Dalhousie, with the last three days being left for the town of Bharmour.